Muterra/doc-golix/spec.md

 See Binder Signature above.

-# Muse encrypted pipe request (MEPR)
+# Muse encrypted asymmetric request (MEAR)

 + Preferred stored file extension: no extension
-+ Secondary stored file extension: .mepr
++ Secondary stored file extension: .muid
++ Tertiary stored file extension: .mear

-MEPRs must be stored until, and only until, they are cleared by a debinding from their recipient.
+MEARs must be stored until, and only until, they are cleared by a debinding from their recipient.

 **Terminology:**

 + Pipe: a bidirectional channel between (usually two) agents
 + Half-pipe: a unidirectional channel, from one agent to another.
-+ Recipient: the entity-agent against whose public key the MEPR was encrypted.
++ Recipient: the entity-agent against whose public key the MEAR was encrypted.
 If Alice is the author and she wants to open a half-pipe to Bob, then Bob is the recipient.
 + Target: the address for the half-pipe (usually dynamic)

 Note that the author is the entity-agent requesting the pipe.